zboxfs/zbox-docs/docs/api/javascript.md

 ## Class: VersionReader

-A reader for a specific vesion of file content.
+A reader for a specific version of file content.

 This reader can be obtained by [File.versionReader](#versionreader) method and must be closed after use.